Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: Holographic theory for gapless states and for continuous phase transitions

-If a 2+1D topological order $\eM_{/cA}$ is non-trivial, there is an algebraic number theoretical way to determine its gapless boundaries \cite{JW190513279}.
+If a 2+1D topological order $\eM_{/ \cA}$ is nontrivial, there is an algebraic number theoretical way, also called holographic modular bootstrap (holoMB) approach \cite{RVh9803129,CZ190312334,JW190513279,LS210108343,LS230213900}, to determine its gapless boundaries.
+HoloMB is a generalization of the conventional modular bootstrap \cite{C8686},

+in the sense that holoMB requires additional input data, \symmTO, that describes (generalized) symmetry.
+The generalization is given by \eqn{STZ}, and we want to determine the vector-valued partition function from these conditions.

+\Eqn{STZ} describes a set of algebraic equations.
+In general, one cannot determine unknown functions $\v Z(\tau)$ from algebraic equations.
+However, here a partition function for a given anyon type is the partition function in a certain symmetry charge sector for Hamiltonian with a certain symmetry-twist boundary condition (\ie in a certain symmetry defect sector):

+where $L$ is the size of 1-dimensional ring and $v$ is the velocity of our 1+1D system.
+Such a partition function has the form

+where $h_a,\bar h_a,c,\bar c$ are rational numbers, and $\text{Poly}^\text{non-neg-int}_{h,\bar h}$ is a polynomial of $q$ and $\bar q$ with \emph{non-negative integral coefficients}.
+In fact, the non-negative integral coefficients are degeneracies of energy-momentum levels.
+It appears that the modular covariance conditions \eqref{STZ} can largely determine partition functions that satisfy the ``non-negative-integer'' constraint.
+We note that holomorphic modular bootstrap was developed to solve similar problems \cite{BCh0512011,MR220805486}.
+Here, we will use a different approach.
 A 1+1D gapless boundary conformal field theory (CFT) contains right movers and left movers, described by conformal characters $\chi_i^R(\tau)$ and $\bar \chi_j^L(\bar \tau)$.
-Under the modular transformation, the conformal characters transforms as
+Under the modular transformation, the conformal characters transform as

-The multi-component partition function for the gapless boundary of $\eM_{/cA}$ is given by
+The multi-component partition function for the gapless boundary of $\eM_{/ \cA}$ is given by

-The modular covariance of $Z_a^{\eM_{/cA}}(\tau)$ takes a form
+The modular covariance of $Z_a^{\eM_{/ \cA}}(\tau)$ takes a form